Battle Island State Park

 Battle Island State Park is a 235 acre state park located on the Oswego River in Oswego County, New York.
 Included within the park is the 18-hole Battle Island State Park Golf Course.
-The park is located on the west bank of the river, north of the City of Fulton, along New York State Highway 48.
+The park is located on the west bank of the river, north of the City of Fulton, along New York State Route 48.

 History

 Battle Island State Park's name refers to a battle that took place on a nearby island on July 3, 1756, during the French and Indian War.
 The battle commenced after a British fleet, returning from delivering supplies to Fort Ontario, was ambushed by a party of French and Indians.
 Although outnumbered, British and Colonial forces were able repulse several attacks by using the island as a stronghold.
 The island identified on maps as "Battle Island" was created during the excavation of an adjacent canal; the battle actually took place on a smaller island just to the south.

 Battle Island State Park occupies land originally owned by Frederick A. Emerick, who deeded 200 acres of the park's property to the state in 1916.
 When the remainder of his property was turned over to the state in 1938, the land was officially designated as a state park.